Maryland Oyster Liquor Oyster Chowder

 Instructions

 • Peel and chop the potatoes into small cubes.
-Chop the celery, onions and jalapeño into small (confetti chop), sizes.
-Rough chop the cilantro.
+Confetti chop the celery, onions and jalapeño (into small sizes).

 • Scrub the oyster shells very well.
 Transfer the scrubbed oysters into the boiling water, lid on and check them every few minutes.
-The moment you see the shells open, remove the pot from the stove and with tongs, remove the oysters.
+The moment you see the shells open, about 2 minutes, remove the pot from the stove and with tongs, remove the oysters and shells.

-• Return the pot to the stove, on medium low, and add the celery, onions, potatoes, cooked bacon, bacon drippings, jalapeño and Old Bay seasoning.
+• Return the pot to the stove, on medium low, and transfer the sauteed celery, onions and jalapeno, along with the potatoes, wine, cooked bacon and Old Bay seasoning.

 • While waiting for the potatoes to cook, remove the oysters from inside their shells.
 They pluck out easily.

-• As soon as the potatoes are tender, about 10 minutes, turn the stove off, add the cilantro and oysters.
+• As soon as the potatoes are tender, about 10 minutes, turn the stove off, add the cilantro, cream and oysters.
 Cover to keep warm and serve.

 Video